IBM/wxflows/examples/agents/README.md

 ## Where to go from here

 In this tutorial, we learned how to build AI agents using watsonx.ai Flows Engine.
 We created three agents: one for customer data, one for managing orders from a MySQL database, and another for currency exchange rates.
 Then, we combined them into a meta agent that handles all three in one place.
 Finally, we used this meta agent in a simple chat application to answer questions about customers, orders, and currency conversions.
 This showed how you can use AI to easily connect different data sources and automate tasks.

+Using API Connect Essentials you can turn any data source into an endpoint suitable to be used in the watsonx.ai Flows Engine agent framework.
+After importing a data source using the CLI (`stepzen import ...`) you can alter the generated API schema to make it easier to use for the LLM.

 Join our [Discord channel](https://ibm.biz/wxflows-discord) to learn more about watsonx.ai Flows Engine and building AI applications with IBM.